apant123/Study-with-buddies/README.md

 ```
 npm start
 ```
-Since we have the concurrently package, this command will start up the backend and the frontend at the same time.
+Since we have the concurrently package, this command will start up the backend and the frontend servers at the same time.

 ## Authors